Magellan Global Fund (ASX: MGF) is a listed investment company (LIC) which means it is much worse than normal investment fund or ETF.

 Save time at tax time: If you’d like to try Sharesight, please click on this link for a FREE trial.
 It saves heaps of time doing your tax and gives you plenty of insights about your returns.
 If you do decide to upgrade to a premium offering, you’ll get 4 months off your subscription price (the best deal available, I’m told) and we’ll get a small contribution to help keep the lights on.

 The information contained in this report is not intended as and shall not be understood or construed as personal financial product advice.
+You should consider whether the advice is suitable for you and your personal circumstances.
+Before you make any decision about whether to acquire a certain product, you should obtain and read the relevant product disclosure statement.
 Nothing in this report should be understood as a solicitation or recommendation to buy or sell any financial products.
-Equity Story Pty Ltd and BlueTree Equity Pty Ltd t/a A Rich Life do not warrant or represent that the information, opinions or conclusions contained in this report are accurate, reliable, complete or current.
+A Rich Life does not warrant or represent that the information, opinions or conclusions contained in this report are accurate, reliable, complete or current.
 Future results may materially vary from such opinions, forecasts, projections or forward looking statements.
 You should be aware that any references to past performance does not indicate or guarantee future performance.
 The information contained in this report is not intended as and shall not be understood or construed as personal financial product advice.
+You should consider whether the advice is suitable for you and your personal circumstances.
+Before you make any decision about whether to acquire a certain product, you should obtain and read the relevant product disclosure statement.
 Nothing in this report should be understood as a solicitation or recommendation to buy or sell any financial products.
-Equity Story Pty Ltd and BlueTree Equity Pty Ltd t/a A Rich Life do not warrant or represent that the information, opinions or conclusions contained in this report are accurate, reliable, complete or current.
+A Rich Life does not warrant or represent that the information, opinions or conclusions contained in this report are accurate, reliable, complete or current.
 Future results may materially vary from such opinions, forecasts, projections or forward looking statements.
 You should be aware that any references to past performance does not indicate or guarantee future performance.